Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Conclusion

 \section{Conclusion}

 Our result strengthens the link between low-energy proton elastic scattering, a nuclear process governed by strong interactions, and the branching ratio of beta-delayed proton emission, a weak interaction process.
 This connection highlights the interplay between nuclear structure and weak decay channels, offering deeper insights into how nuclear and weak forces influence each other at low energy.
-The Skyrme Hartree-Fock formalism provides a consistent microscopic approach to the potential model.
+Our results provide a microscopic interpretation of why small shifts in the resonance energy, at the level of tens of keV, can induce order-of-magnitude variations in weak-decay observables.
+The results provide a quantitative benchmark for ongoing and future measurements of near-threshold proton resonances, offering a direct criterion for assessing the consistency between elastic scattering data and beta-decay observables.

-As suggested in Ref.~\cite{SokolowskaPRC1102024}, further studies are needed to verify the existence of the $\beta p$ decay branch of $^{11}$Be and to clarify the puzzle of its strength.
-Determining the resonance location with greater precision is crucial to solving the puzzle \cite{AyyadPRL1242020Erratum}.
-High-profile FRIB experiments with attention to near-threshold physics are now available \cite{brownFRIB2024}.
+As suggested in Ref.~\cite{SokolowskaPRC1102024}, further studies are needed to verify the existence of the $\beta p$ decay branch of $^{11}\mathrm{Be}$ and to clarify the puzzle of its strength.
+Determining the resonance location with greater precision is crucial to solving the puzzle~\cite{AyyadPRL1242020Erratum}.
+In addition, the near-threshold alpha elastic scattering experiment for $^{7}$Li is desired to better constrain the effect of the alpha channel.
+High-profile FRIB experiments with attention to near-threshold physics are now available~\cite{brownFRIB2024}.